Siddhant-K-code/MediSearchAI/README.md

 MediSearchAI is a proof of concept (POC) to showcase how vector search can make our interaction with pharmaceutical data information a lot easier.
 Taking advantage of cutting-edge sentence embeddings in combination with a vector DB, this project goes beyond keyword matching, providing a more intelligent, flexible and accurate search capabilities.

-If you’ve ever had a hard time finding other, more specific pharmaceutical questions like “Which painkillers can help with a fever?” or, “What can I take instead of ibuprofen?”, MediSearchAI strives to deliver useful responses.
+If you’ve ever had a hard time finding other, more specific pharmaceutical questions like **“Which painkillers can help with a fever?”** or, **“What can I take instead of ibuprofen?”**, MediSearchAI strives to deliver useful responses.

 This POC connects **intfloat/multilingual-e5-base** (precision-optimized multilingual text embeddings) and Qdrant, the high-performance vector database, to udnerstand diverse and often-complex drug data.

----

 ## Pharmaceuticals: Why Vector Search?